DoriCzele/Flower-Quiz/README.md

 **Manual testing of functions**

 Manual testing was used to make sure the buttons and modals are fully functional.
 Cross-browser testing was used to ensure the website's functions and responsive design works across all applications and devices.
 Browsers used for testing: Safari, Google Chrome, Firefox.
 Devices used for testing: mobile, tablet and desktop.
+The tracking of valid and invalid answers has been checked against the score counter to ensure the counted is only iterated when a valid answer is submitted.
+The question difficulty drop-down has been tested to ensure the correct difficulty of questions were returned.

 ## **Deployment**